parapluu/lock_benchmarking/README.md

 The script `./bin/compare_benchmarks.py` can be used to produce graphs.
-For example if you have ran `bin/run_benchmarks_on_sandy.py` without any modifications the following can be used to produce graphs for the benchmark:
+For example if you have ran `bin/run_benchmarks_on_intel_i7.py` without any modifications the following can be used to produce graphs for the benchmark:

     cd bench_results
     ../bin/compare_benchmarks.py gen_graphs.py *

-This will produce a couple a graphs in PNG and PDF formats. gen_graphs.py can be changed to change the appearance of the graph.
+This will produce a couple a graphs in PNG and PDF formats and a file called `gen_graphs.py`. `gen_graphs.py` can be changed to change the appearance of the graph.